Shopify/quilt/packages/graphql-mini-transforms/README.md

         test: /\.(graphql|gql)$/,
         use: 'graphql-mini-transforms/webpack-loader',
         exclude: /node_modules/,
-        options: {simple: true},
+        options: {format: 'simple'},
       },
     ],
   },
 };
 ```

-If this option is set to `true`, you should also use the `jest-simple` transformer for Jest, and the `--export-format simple` flag for `graphql-typescript-definitions`.
+If this option is set to `simple` or `simple-persisted`, you should also use the `jest-simple` transformer for Jest, and the `--export-format simple` flag for `graphql-typescript-definitions`.

 ### Rollup / Vite